Documentation Index

-Cue supports eight event types.
+Cue supports nine event types.
 Each type watches for a different kind of activity and produces a payload that can be injected into prompts via template variables.

 app.startup